Andrewneteye4343/scDock/README.md

 ### Output:
 ● Core scRNA-seq analysis (Dimensional reduction plot with cell annotation, marker genes, detailed annotation results, and Seurat_object.rds files of intermeidated Seurat analysis steps)
 ● Intercellular communication inference (Incoming and outgoing signaling, global communication / group-associated communication, and CellChat.rds)
-● Molecular docking results (binding affinity and position) based on the top intercellular signaling pathways across cell types and the most differentially activated pathways between groups (you can also select the cell types and groups of interest), protein structure(s), and compound structure(s).
+● Molecular docking results include the binding affinities and binding poses derived from the top intercellular signaling pathways across cell types, as well as the most differentially activated pathways between groups.
+Users can also specify the cell types and groups of interest.
+The output includes the corresponding protein structure(s) and compound structure(s) used for docking.

 ### How to use:
 Enter scDock virtual environment and conduct the following command